monstercameron/goGitListener/README.md

 - Regularly update your Go installation and dependencies.
 - Implement proper firewall rules on your server.
 - Limit the permissions of the user running GoGitListener.
+- Secure the `/metrics` endpoint in production environments.

 ## Troubleshooting